Associate Professor of History and Global Studies

 +1 610 758 6106

 Bill Bulman writes about the political, religious, and intellectual history of Britain and its empire in the seventeenth and eighteenth centuries.
 His research has been supported by awards from the Mellon Foundation, the Templeton Foundation, and the U.S. Department of Education.
 His work examines the causes, nature, and consequences of the English Revolution, and the ways in which early moderns confronted pluralism.
 His first book, Anglican Enlightenment, re-interprets the early Enlightenment, the post-revolutionary Church of England, and the religious politics of later Stuart England and its empire.
-At present he is continuing to explore lines of thought developed in Anglican Enlightenment while devoting most of his attention to his second major project, which locates the origins of majority rule in the representative assemblies of England and British America.
+His second major project locates the origins of majority rule in the representative assemblies of England and British colonial America.
 He is also engaged in two related, collaborative projects aimed at re-thinking the relationship between history and the social sciences.

 Anglican Enlightenment: Orientalism, Religion and Politics in England and its Empire, 1648-1715 (Cambridge: Cambridge University Press, 2015)